AdobeDocs/marketo.en/help/marketo/getting-started/setup-steps.md

 >[!TIP]
 >
->If you&nbsp; [print out this checklist](setup-steps/setup-checklist.md) , you can check items off as you complete them.
+>If you  [print out this checklist](setup-steps/setup-checklist.md) , you can check items off as you complete them.

 1. Log In and Create Additional Marketo Users
-1. Log into Marketo [here](https://app.marketo.com/)&nbsp;using the credentials you received by email.
+1. Log into Marketo [here](https://app.marketo.com/) using the credentials you received by email.

    ![](assets/new-login-screen-hand.jpg)
    Congratulations!
 You’re now inside Marketo and can start exploring.
 You might want to invite your colleagues on the marketing team to join you.
 You can do this by adding new users.